isprojects/mstform/README.md

 - It knows about raw input (the value you type) and the converted input (the value you want).
 You may type a string but want a number, for instance.
+- It normalizes input components so it can generate just right right props for it.
 - It manages both raw input as well as the converted values for you.
 - Integrates deeply with a mobx-state-tree model.
 You give it a model instance and it renders its contents.
 When you are ready to submit the form, you have a mobx-state-tree model again.
+You can modify the mobx-state-tree instance in code as well and the form is automatically updated.
 - Provides a range of standard converters so you don't have to write them yourself.
 - It knows the types of both raw and validated values.
 If you use vscode your